 As outlined in the General Statutes of Connecticut § 52-584, plaintiffs or their attorney have two years to file a civil lawsuit seeking compensation for damages, a window commonly referred to as the statute of limitations.
 There are, however, notable exceptions to this law.

 If an injury was not discovered until a date after the birth and could not have been reasonably discovered sooner, the statute of limitations does not begin to run until the date of the discovery.
 According to the same statute, however, no more than three years may elapse from the date the injury occurred until a lawsuit is filed.
 If a plaintiff or their lawyer files a lawsuit after the statute of limitations has expired, it could be dismissed from court by a judge at the request of the defendant.
-An experienced lawyer could help clarify the statute of limitations and work to file a claim promptly.
+An experienced attorney serving Manchester could help clarify the statute of limitations and work to file a birth injury claim promptly.

 Length of Manchester Legal Cases